 Thanks to the hard work of Rainer Buchty it’s now a known fact that there once was a plan at Ensoniq to make a rack-mount version of their famous SQ80.
-And as it turns out, prototypes based on the ESQ-M hardware were made, and one of these prototypes was reverse-engineered by Rainer, leading to an actual recipe to build an SQ80-M from an ESQ-M.
+And as it turns out, prototypes based on the ESQ-M hardware were made, and one of these prototypes was reverse-engineered by Rainer, leading to an actual recipe to build an Ensoniq SQ80-M (or SQ-80m) from an ESQ-M.

 Thanks to the very detailed explanations provided by Rainer, and after a bit of experimentation, I came out with a simple solution to convert an ESQ-M into an SQ80-M in a relatively easy, non-destructive and reversible way, which I’m introducing here.

 Note: The kit is NOT compatible with the ESQ-1.

 - Copyright © 2016 Rainer Buchty

 The information and methods described herein are provided “AS-IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED.
 Use the concepts, examples and information at your own risk.
 There may be errors and inaccuracies, that could be damaging to your devices.
 Proceed with caution, and although it is highly unlikely that accidents will happen because of following advice or procedures described in this document, the author does not take any responsibility for any damage claimed to be caused by doing so.

 My design goals was to implement a plug-in conversion kit, with an emphasis on compactness and ease of installation (ideally solder-free).

 - A single solder point is necessary on the ESQ-M, and it does not require the removal of the synthesizer’s mainboard from the chassis.

 - The kit is composed of two interface boards that insert in existing slots on the mainboard